 KFC is one of the most popular fast-food chains in the UK, but you don’t have to eat meat to get the same fried chicken experience.
-Temple of Seitan, which has five locations across London, offers a selection of tasty Chick’n burgers and wings made with, you guessed it, seitan.
+Temple of Seitan offers a selection of tasty Chick’n burgers and wings made with, you guessed it, seitan.
 Just like any other fast-food joint, you can walk in and have your order within just a few minutes.
 Shakes included!

 2 What the Pitta

 Döner kebabs are a late-night go-to across the UK, usually eaten after a night out in the pub.
-But while the traditional Turkish version is usually made with lamb, What the Pitta, which has three spots in London, offers vegan kebabs with spicy soya pieces and all the trimmings (like salad, hummus, and jalapeños).
+But while the traditional Turkish version is usually made with lamb, What the Pitta offers vegan kebabs with spicy soya pieces and all the trimmings (like salad, hummus, and jalapeños).
 You don’t need to be a few pints deep to enjoy its plant-based fare either.
-In fact, it’s the ideal lunch location, with other tasty menu options including Chick’n Gyros and Falafel Mezze.
+In fact, it’s the ideal lunch location, with other tasty menu options including Chick’n Gyros and Falafel Bowls.

-Mildreds, which has six restaurants across the capital, has been serving Londoners vegetarian food since the 1980s.
+Mildreds, which has five restaurants across the capital, has been serving Londoners vegetarian food since the 1980s.
 Back then, it was out to revolutionize the meat-free food scene and offer “fresh, colorful, international” options.
 Today the menu is totally vegan, but the ethos is the same.
-Right now, its menu is celebrating the Vietnamese Lunar New Year, and it includes everything from Tempeh Rice Cracker Cups to Char Siu Mushroom Bánh Mì and Lemongrass Chick’n Goi Ga.

 4 Vegan Planet